Project

 Raytracing on the CPU

-🎓 About the Block
+🎓 About the Project

 This project was part of my university curriculum, where the goal was to implement a raytracing engine in 8 weeks using the provided template, focusing on voxel-based rendering.
 I designed and developed the core raytracing algorithm, which runs entirely on the CPU, allowing it to simulate lighting effects like shadows, reflections, and refractions.